py5coding/py5book/README.md

 * **processing mode**: make calls to Python from a Processing (Java) Sketch.
 This mode enables py5 to function as bridge, connecting the Python and Java ecosystems through a new `callPython()` method.

 ## Source Code

+py5 was created by the artist and software developer [Jim Schmitz](https://ixora.io/) (@hx2A) starting in March of 2020.
+The library is the foundation of his [art practice](https://ixora.io/art/).

 To view the actual installed py5 library code, look at the [py5 repository][py5_repo].
 The py5 library code is the output of the meta-programming project [py5generator][py5generator_repo].
 All py5 development is done through [py5generator][py5generator_repo].